- China Tours +

 Across the Huangpu River are many skyscrapers, including the Oriental Pearl Tower, which keeps changing the color of its lights.
 Several boats are on the river and they too are all lit up.

-It is a pleasant way to spend an evening strolling along the riverside promenade admiring the impressive Shanghai skyline.
+It is a popular way to spend an evening strolling along the riverside promenade admiring the impressive

 The Huangpu River divides the city of Shanghai into two regions: Pudong ("East Bank") and Puxi ("West Bank").
 The best way to see Shanghai's skyline lit up in magnificent colors is to take an evening boat cruise along the Huangpu River.